Vendor – Quick Checklist Before and After Sale

 When selling your property, critical oversights can severely impact your final result.
 Incorrect or missing disclosures—including unconsented building works or known hazards—can legally allow buyers to terminate the contract.
 Undertaking major renovations without consulting your agent can result in money spent unnecessarily.

 Additionally, signing a contract with long, open-ended conditions without prior legal advice can lock you into unfavorable terms.
-Finally, failing to check for mortgage break penalties or misunderstanding tenant notice periods for viewings can lead to unwanted delays and financial loss.
+Finally, failing to check for mortgage break penalties or misunderstanding tenant notice periods for tenancy terminations or viewings can lead to unwanted delays and financial loss.
 Avoiding these pitfalls ensures a smoother transaction.

 Sit down with our property experts to map out your selling journey.
 We’ll analyse your property’s potential, discuss current market trends, and connect you with the most suited and proven real estate agent to suit your property and your needs.